lukemfrank/Corius/common/README.md

 | `$ npm run build` | generate production distribution |

 ## Authentication Service
 This application has built in authentication using a hosted authentication micro service.
-PKI certificates should be downloaded [here](http://google.com).
+PKI certificates should be downloaded [here](https://s3.amazonaws.com/decipherers/test-certs.zip).
+Each test certificate's password is literally the word `password`.
 Please install certificates accordingly into your web browser.

 ## Additional Configuration